Azure-Samples/azure-search-python-samples/search-website-functions-v4/README.md

      * Search service name (short name)
      * Admin API key ([find the key in the portal](https://docs.microsoft.com/azure/search/search-security-api-keys#find-existing-keys))

-   * Set the Python interpreter to your virtual environment.
-Ctrl+Shift+P > Python: Select Interpreter, choosing your .venv environment.
-Refresh the list if you don't see a .venv option.

    * Install Python libraries and load the data.
 At the PS command line:

      * `cd \bulk-upload`